glouw/ctl/README.md

     make str
     make vec

+## Other

+STL `std::map` will not be implemented in CTL because maps only provide slight syntactic improvements over sets.

+STL `std::unordered_map` and `std::unordered_set` will not be implemented in CTL because ordered containers are preferred, even at the cost of performance.

+STL variants of multi-sets and multi-maps will not be implemented because similar behaviour can be implemented as an amalgamation of a `set` and `lst`.

+# Base Implementation Details

+vec.h: See `realloc`.
+deq.h: Paged `realloc`.
+lst.h: Doubly linked list.
+set.h: Red black tree.

 ## Acknowledgements

 Thank you `github.com/kully/` for the Plotly code, and thank you for the general review.